-Mobile devices like smartphones and tablets offer you the convenience of buying and selling things at the click of a button.
+Mobile devices like smartphones and tablets offer consumers and brands alike the convenience of buying and selling things at the click of a button.
 Mobile commerce is an eCommerce category that has quickly gained popularity owing to the ease of transacting.
 And it’s no wonder!
 Mobile devices are everywhere, and their popularity continues to grow.
 Here are the mobile commerce trends that your eCommerce business needs to be aware of.

 The trend is supported by the enhanced computing power of these wireless devices coupled with multifunctional mCommerce applications.
 According to a market forecast by Mordor Intelligence, the mobile payments market is set to grow at a CAGR of 24.5% from 2021 to 2026.

-Without a doubt, the potential for mCommerce markets is huge in the coming years.
+Undoubtedly, the potential for mCommerce markets is enormous in the coming years.
 Research shows that 79% of smartphone users placed an order online using their mobile device in the last six months.
 This is due to continue even as the pandemic diminishes and the world opens up, as trends are forecasting that many pandemic behaviors – including online shopping – are here to stay in the long term.

 Therefore, businesses can leverage the opportunities in mobile-driven online shopping by designing an effective strategy based on recent industry trends.
 If you are in a similar space, here is a list of eight trends you must consider for an efficient mCommerce strategy:

 Online shopping requires customers to enter vital information related to their identity, address, and payment mode.
 Repeatedly entering the same information on every purchase may lead to frustration and impact purchase decisions.

-Do not be surprised when we tell you that a complicated checkout process is the reason behind 18% of cart abandonments.
-Most of the carts abandoned on mobile commerce apps are due to the inconvenience of entering their vital data over a small screen.
+It’s no surprise, therefore, that a complicated checkout process is the reason behind 18% of all cart abandonments.
+Most of the shopping carts abandoned on mobile commerce apps are due to the inconvenience of entering their vital data over a small screen.

-If we study the device-wise cart abandonment rate, it is around 97% for mobile sites, 68% on desktop sites, and only 20% abandonment on mobile apps.
+Looking at cart abandonment rates by device, mobile sites lead with 97% of all check-out abandonment, followed by 68% abandonment on desktop sites, and only 20% abandonment on mobile apps.
 These figures indicate that ease-of-use is essential for a satisfactory customer experience.

 The reason that mobile apps have been more successful at reducing abandoned carts than mobile websites, is because retail apps allow users to store their information securely, facilitating repeated orders without having to enter payment credentials each time.
-One-click ordering through a mobile commerce app offers them the convenience of hassle-free shopping.
-It completes the buying cycle with just one click.
+One-click ordering through a mobile commerce app offers customers the convenience of hassle-free shopping by completing the buying cycle with just one click.

 Amazon’s 1-click process is an excellent example of this.
 It offers its customers the option to either add an item to the cart or purchase it immediately by simply adding the credit card details (the CVV number, more precisely).
-Needless to say, this feature has been a game-changer for the eCommerce giant.
+This feature has been a game-changer for the eCommerce giant.

 Any eCommerce business can increase conversions by 35.26% with a better checkout design.
-The “one-click” process is a way to do that.
+Implementing the “one-click” process is a way to do that.

 Another key area for mobile optimization is to facilitate mobile search.
-Customers prefer using the search bar for finding the products while shopping on mobile applications and sites.
+Customers prefer using the search bar for finding the products while shopping on mobile apps and sites.
 Smart site search should be implemented to optimize matching search results perfectly with the search terms.

 According to a site search analytics study by Econsultancy, 4.63% of conversions are recorded from visitors using search, and they contribute around 13.8% of the revenues.

 Displaying filtered results quickly ensures a great user experience (UX) on a brand’s mCommerce app or website, delivering higher conversions and more repeat customers.

 Personalized marketing helps retain customers.
 Research indicates 80% of customers prefer buying from a brand providing customized experiences.
 Carefully planned personalization strategies with due permission of data usage can drive customer satisfaction to higher levels.

-You can focus on the behavioral segmentation of customers and push preference-based communication.
-Record the website browsing behavior of your target audience and collect their contextual data such as location and weather to create a unique message for each buyer.
+Brands can use personalization to focus on the behavioral segmentation of customers and push preference-based communication.
+By recording the website browsing behavior of their target audience, brands can collect users’ contextual data, such as location and weather, to create a unique message for each buyer.

-Data-driven personalized communication improves sales conversions, as you can ensure the customer receives usable information at the right time.
+Data-driven personalized communication improves sales conversions, as in this way, brands can ensure that each customer receives usable information at the right time.
 A consumer survey conducted by SmarterHQ reveals 72% of customers engage with personalized messaging, and 90% may willingly share behavioral data in return.

-Smart speakers and voice assistants such as Siri and Alexa have been around since 2011, but voice shopping is gaining momentum.
-It is estimated to grow up to $40 billion by 2022, which is a gigantic jump compared to $2 billion in 2018.
+Smart speakers and voice assistants such as Google’s Siri and Amazon’s Alexa have been around since 2011, but voice shopping is gaining momentum.
+It is estimated to grow up to $40 billion this year, which is a gigantic jump compared to $2 billion in 2018.

 Voice search is being extensively used now to research products, place orders, and track delivery.
 Customers are also using voice to contact customer support, review, and reorder items.

-As 27% of voice searches happen on mobile devices, it is imperative to add the feature to your mobile commerce applications.
+As 27% of voice searches happen on mobile devices, it is imperative for brands to add the feature to their mobile commerce applications.
 The convenience of voice shopping and quick accessibility makes it a preferred feature for most online shoppers.

-Therefore, optimize your mobile app for voice search.
-The technology enables mobile phone users to ask hyperlocal questions like “coffee shops near me” or “supermarkets near me.”
+Optimizing a branded mobile app to include voice search technology enables mobile phone users to ask hyperlocal questions like “coffee shops near me” or “supermarkets near me.”

-Optimize the mobile SEO in such a way that the brand’s app and its mobile site work in tandem to tackle on-the-go local and vocal queries easily.
-For instance, if your website has been created on Squarespace, you can refer to the SEO checklist to identify issues and fix them.
-It’s also important to ensure that XML sitemaps are readable for website visitors and search engines.
-Optimized mobile websites also deliver quick load times.
+This can also help optimize the mobile SEO in such a way that the brand’s app and its mobile site work in tandem to tackle on-the-go local and vocal queries easily.
+For instance, if a brand’s website has been created on Squarespace, it can refer to the SEO checklist to identify issues and fix them.
+It’s also important to ensure that XML sitemaps are readable for website visitors and search engines and that websites are optimized for mobile to deliver quick load times.

-Cryptocurrency is no longer just a buzzword; the technology has arrived and how.
+Cryptocurrency has taken off in a big way, having finally reached the mainstream in the past year.
 The cryptocurrency market is expected to be worth $1.40 billion in 2024.
-It is forecasted to grow at a CAGR of 6.18% from 2019 to 2024.
+It is forecast to grow at a CAGR of 6.18% from 2019 to 2024.

-Blockchain wallets are set to replace traditional payment processes.
-You must consider adding the option to your mCommerce application to make it future-proof as more customers are gaining interest in crypto payments and the ability to transact on a more regular basis using virtual currencies.
+As crypto matures, blockchain wallets are set to replace traditional payment processes.
+Increasingly, businesses are considering adding the option to their mCommerce apps to future-proof their offering as more customers are gaining interest in crypto payments and the ability to transact on a more regular basis using virtual currencies.

-Apart from obvious portability, they also boast of QR code compatibility, which makes instantly digital payments hassle-free.
+Apart from obvious portability, crypto also boasts of QR code compatibility, which makes instant digital payments hassle-free.
 Other reasons this form of currency is driving attention are faster transactions, low costs, anonymity, and improved security.

-Therefore, integrating APIs from a trusted cryptocurrency platform into your mobile application provides you with a secure and customized wallet to accept multiple currencies acceptable globally.
-Plus, that is convenient.
+Therefore, integrating APIs from a trusted cryptocurrency platform into mobile apps provides brands with a secure and customized wallet to accept multiple currencies globally and conveniently.

 Social commerce has enormous potential owing to the popularity of visual social media platforms such as Facebook, Instagram and TikTok and the ease of conversions on these platforms.
 In particular, Facebook and Instagram now offer shoppable posts wherein brands can tag products in each image and create user-friendly links to click through and shop instantly.

 The industry is predicted to grow as mobile device penetration continues worldwide.
-Mcommerce is the most convenient and efficient shopping process for customers who prefer to shop online, from wherever they are, simply by tapping the screen of their mobile device.
+Mobile commerce is the most convenient and efficient shopping process for customers who prefer to shop online, from wherever they are, simply by tapping the screen of their mobile device.

-Therefore, make sure you stay updated with mCommerce trends to offer the best user experience and encourage customer loyalty.
-Implementing a well-structured mobile commerce strategy can improve your ROI drastically.
+Therefore, brands that stay updated with mCommerce trends are those best-placed to offer the best user experience and encourage customer loyalty.
+Implementing a well-structured mobile commerce strategy can improve ROI drastically.